 We are who we are, to a significant degree, due to that record.

 Just picture it – half a million children of the Woodstock generation on half a million little desert islands, each one clutching to his/her breast his own personal, worn, beloved copy of “Rubber Soul”.
-In a sense, I think that does accurately describe the world we live in.
+In a sense, I think that does accurately describe the world we live in, today even more than ever.